JKI-GDM/SOCastR/README.md

 - **Geometry:** Point features only (no lines or polygons)
 - **CRS:** Any projected coordinate system (EPSG code preferred, e.g., EPSG:25832 for UTM Zone 32N)
 - **Attributes:**
-  - SOC column (numeric, required): Soil organic carbon concentration (% or g/kg)
+  - SOC column (numeric, required): Soil organic carbon concentration (%)
   - Other columns optional but will be preserved
 - **Quality:**
   - No duplicate point locations